 A master’s degree in health administration can equip you with the skills and abilities necessary to serve in administrative, management, or executive roles in healthcare organizations.
 These types of positions are commonly available in hospitals and health systems, health clinics, outpatient care centers, medical group practices, home health care agencies, public health agencies, or insurance companies.
 Possible titles include healthcare administrator, healthcare manager, healthcare executive, health services director, health services manager, and more.
 According to the U.S. Bureau of Labor Statistics, medical and health services managers are responsible for the planning, directing, and coordinating of medical health services.
 This can include managing an entire facility, just a department, or even a specific clinical area.

-The BLS reported that in May 2010 that the median annual salary of these types of managers was $84,270, with the highest 10% earning more than $144,880 and the lowest 10% less than $51,280.
+The BLS reported that the median annual salary of these types of managers was $84,270, with the highest 10% earning more than $144,880 and the lowest 10% less than $51,280.
 Employment projections are also positive for those interested in entering this field.
 The employment of medical and health services managers is expected to increase by 22% from 2010 to 2020, faster than the average growth for all occupations.
 While career outlook looks positive in healthcare management, those interested in pursuing master’s degrees in health administration should understand that these projections are not guarantees of employment or salary.
 Remember that job availability and salary can vary depending on factors such as location, work experience, education level, economic conditions, and more.